 If the QoS session is enabled, the IN-CSE forwards the request to the targeted session endpoint entity.
 After receiving a response back from the targeted session endpoint, the IN-CSE prepares a response for the Originator (IN-AE).
 If the QoS session is disabled and the IN-CSE is un-successful in re-enabling it, then the IN-CSE can either choose to continue processing the request in a best-effort fashion or generate an error indicating that it is unable to process the request since the QoS session is disabled.

-Editor’s Note: oneM2M may want to consider defining a new error code for the case where it cannot establish an underlying network QoS Session and therefore cannot enable the oneM2M E2E QoS Session.

 IN-CSE sends response to the IN-AE.